longfangsong/anatole-zola/README.md

 ### Sidebar menu

-We support a bunch of social links, they are:
+We support a bunch of social links:

 ```toml
 [extra.social]